We provide payments and services that can help when you, or someone you care for, use health care services or buy medicines.

 If you or your family pay for private health insurance, you may be eligible for the Australian Government Private Health Insurance Rebate on your premiums.

-If you aren’t already enrolled, you can complete a Medicare enrolment application form.
-When you take the form to a Service Centre, you need to bring your identification and proof of residency documents.
+If you aren’t already enrolled in Medicare, you can complete a Medicare enrolment application form and submit the form along with identity and proof of residency documents to a service centre.

 Useful Medicare tips